 - Chopping Board

 First and foremost, please prepare a pot of boiling water for your bain marie, you can either use a professional convection oven or simply use your kitchen stove.
-Also, remember to always wear protective gloves in order to handle your material safely.
+Also remember to always wear protective gloves in order to handle your material in safety.

 Our chosen mould has six cavities with a 100 grams capacity each, therefore, onto your weighing scale, measure up 600 grams of soap base.

 Step 2 – Melt Your Soap Base

 Pop your leftover soap base into the original packaging and place the 600 grams for your melt & pour into the double- boiler.